AdobeDocs/commerce-operations.en/help/installation/composer.md

 ---
 title: Quick start on-premises installation
-description: Follow these steps to install Adobe Commerce or Magento Open Source on infrastructure that you own.
+description: Follow these steps to install Adobe Commerce on infrastructure that you own.
 exl-id: a93476e8-2b30-461a-91df-e73eb1a14d3c
 ---
 # Quick start on-premises installation